avishek15/AI_document/README.md

 To Do:
 - [ ] Unified Interface
+- [ ] Test for the case for the question for which the book has no information
 - [ ] Handling no context (If no file is uploaded)
 - [ ] Chatbot Memory
 - [ ] Turn into WebApp (Flask maybe?)